geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 Use a graph coloring algorithm.
 And that graph coloring algorithm should operate on the UOP graph to assign each UOP to a register.
 Let me see how this works now.
-So yeah, the registers are assigned at...
+So yeah, the registers are assigned at..
 Ideally, you even want the registers to be assigned, I guess you can't do it before linearization.
 Maybe you can, and maybe that can affect linearization.
 There's just a lot of complexities here that we haven't fully ironed out exactly where things belong.